getify/You-Dont-Know-JS/scope-closures/ch7.md

 keeps[2]();   // 2
 ```

 Each function is now closed over a separate (new) variable from each iteration, even though all of them are named `j`.
 And each `j` gets a copy of the value of `i` at that point in the loop iteration; that `j` never gets re-assigned.
-So all 3 functions now return their expected values: `0`, `1`, and `2`!
+So all three functions now return their expected values: `0`, `1`, and `2`!

 Again remember, even if we were using asynchrony in this program, such as passing each inner `keepEachJ()` functions into `setTimeout(..)` or some event handler subscription, the same kind of closure behavior would still be observed.